mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 different hops to identify a particular flow of data as it passes through multiple hops.

-However, multiple layers of encryption can have a noticable impact on the end-to-end latency of data.
+However, multiple layers of encryption can have a noticeable impact on the end-to-end latency of data.
 When a Tor-like approach is used, each piece of user data will be encrypted N times, where N is the number of hops.
-Devices such as IoT devices that do not have optimized cryptographic process, or are constrained in terms of processing or power usage, could notice a slowdown due to the extra overhead.
+Devices such as IoT devices that may not have support for cryptographic optimizations, or are constrained in terms of processing or power usage, could be significantly slow-downed due to the extra overhead or not be able to process such traffic at all.

-Since QUIC is an encrypted transport, it is possible that all packets after a handshake is completed are opaque to any attacker.
+Since QUIC is an encrypted transport, the content of all packets after the handshake is opaque to any attacker.
 Short-header packets, particularly those that have zero-length Connection IDs, only send encrypted fields.
-Thus, for all packets beyond the QUIC handshake, encrypting packets multiple times through a multi-hop proxy primarily achieves benefit 2 described above, since benefit 1 is already achieved by QUIC being forwarded without re-encrytion.
-If a deployment is more concerned with benefit 1 than benefit 2, it might be preferable to use a solution that forwards QUIC packets without re-encrypting once QUIC handshakes are complete.
+Thus, for all packets beyond the QUIC handshake, encrypting packets multiple times through a multi-hop proxy primarily achieves benefit 2) described above, since benefit 1) is already achieved by QUIC being forwarded without re-encryption.
+If a deployment is more concerned with benefit 1) than benefit 2), it might be preferable to use a solution that forwards QUIC packets without re-encrypting once QUIC handshakes are complete.